What is Mobile Location Data? Examples, Datasets and Providers

 Datarade considers factors such as data accuracy, granularity, coverage, data collection methodology, privacy compliance, data freshness, and data enrichment capabilities when recommending mobile location data providers.

-Mobile Location Data Explained
+Mobile Location Data Use Cases

-How is Mobile Location Data collected?
+How is Mobile Location Data Collected?

 Mobile location information is collected by geolocation database providers.
 Location data companies deploy a range of sources and techniques to collect their data, such as:

-• GPS \<\> mobile device ID , which measures movement over time.
+- GPS \<\> mobile device ID , which measures movement over time.
 The mobile device uses location signals provided by GPS satellites for positioning by measuring the length of time it takes the signal to reach the device.
 GPS is especially good at receiving location signals outdoors.

-• Indoors, Wifi provides good mobile location signals and is useful when GPS is unavailable or blocked by buildings, making it impossible to collect phone GPS data.
+- Indoors, Wifi provides good mobile location signals and is useful when GPS is unavailable or blocked by buildings, making it impossible to collect phone GPS data.

-• Beacons are static signal receivers that also accurately provide mobile location data.
+- Beacons are static signal receivers that also accurately provide mobile location data.

-• Devices can also use mobile cell towers , such as those provided by telecommunications companies such as Telco, to triangulate position and accurately collect cellphone location data and supply mobile phone data feeds.
+- Devices can also use mobile cell towers , such as those provided by telecommunications companies such as Telco, to triangulate position and accurately collect cellphone location data and supply mobile phone data feeds.

-• Ad agencies buy mobile location data direct from app, website and network providers.They also buy bundles of location-based data from ad networks.
+- Ad agencies buy mobile location data direct from app, website and network providers.They also buy bundles of location-based data from ad networks.

-• Mobile location data providers and location data platforms sell data to ad exchanges which sell to ad agencies in realtime through a ‘bid request’.
+- Mobile location data providers and location data platforms sell data to ad exchanges which sell to ad agencies in realtime through a ‘bid request’.
 Every time a bid request is made, mobile location data is created which ad agencies package up, along with other data information, to sell to businesses.

-• Vast amounts of customer location data are collected in this way and compiled in a location based database.
+- Vast amounts of customer location data are collected in this way and compiled in a location based database.
 Because the data is captured programmatically, it can be used right away.

-• App publishers often use location data provided by the device’s built-in location provision to collect mobile location data, such as the locations of nearby restaurants.
+- App publishers often use location data provided by the device’s built-in location provision to collect mobile location data, such as the locations of nearby restaurants.
 To this this, app developers install Software Development Kits.

-What are Location SDKs?
+What Are Location SDKs?

 Software development kits (SDKs) are tools for developers to add third-party functionality into apps.
 The app developers use a location-based SDK for accessing the accurate location information on their devices.
 Some location software packages are used for location functionality in the OS.
 Others perform additional processing and data processing for increased accuracy.
 Certain SDKs are only installed on integrated apps when an app opens up.
 Some people will use the software to obtain greater insight into the movements and behaviors of their devices.

 Location SDKs can collect location data in several different ways.
 For example, GPS tracking services can be enabled to provide real-time position updates, and access points such as Wi-Fi hotspots or cellular towers can be used to triangulate a device’s location.
-Additionally, other methods of collecting mobile location data include leveraging sensor data from the device itself, as well as incorporating satellite imagery.
+Additionally, other methods of collecting mobile location data include leveraging sensor data from the device itself, as well as incorporating satellite imagery data.
 By utilizing these methods, accuracy of data can be improved and more precise geographical insight can be obtained.

 Location SDKs offer multiple benefits to businesses who are looking to collect mobile location data.
 Not only do they increase accuracy, but they also provide greater insights into customer behaviors and movements which help businesses develop data-driven strategies and increase ROI.

-Why do data companies use SDKs to collect Mobile Location Data?
+Why Do Data Companies Use SDKs to Collect Mobile Location Data?

 App developers often add location based SDKs to make location data more accurate.
 Some only work when the app is open, but others work in the background even when the app isn’t being accessed to gain broader insights.
 Location based SDKs gather information with the device user’s consent.
 Sometimes this consent is explicitly asked for each time.
 Sometimes it is included in the terms and conditions.